arvida/blog/articles/2013-06-10-credentials-in-git-repos.md

 ~

-The other day I got into a discussion about storing AWS credentials in a project's git repository.
-The credentials were used for deploying a static site to S3 and the argument was that _”it makes it much easier to get started if the credentials already exists in the project when cloned, and as the repo is a private GitHub repository we don't have to worry about any unauthorised access”_.
+The other day I got into a discussion about storing AWS credentials in a project’s git repository.
+The credentials were used for deploying a static site to S3 and the argument was that _”it makes it much easier to get started if the credentials already exists in the project when cloned, and as the repo is a private GitHub repository we don’t have to worry about any unauthorised access”_.

-Years of being forced to handle Ruby On Rails's database.yml and similar files has made into a habit for me to always keep a projects credentials and sensitive data in separate files that are ignored by git.
+Years of being forced to handle Ruby On Rails’s database.yml and similar files has made into a habit for me to always keep a projects credentials and sensitive data in separate files that are ignored by git.
 Approached with the above reasoning made me realise that I might live in a bit of a bubble when it comes to this.
-Coming from another background and you might very well have a another view on how to handle credentials in projects.
+Coming from another background you might very well have a another view on how to handle credentials in projects.

 I instinctively felt that the above approach was not ideal.
-Phrasing a sound explanation to why this is a bad idea took some time; the rest if this post is the arguments I came up with.
+Phrasing a sound explanation to why this is a bad idea took some time; the rest of this post is the arguments I came up with.

 ## Why is this important?